Many of my clients worry that cleaning their eyelash extensions will make them fall out. But the opposite is true.

 Your lash brush should have lint-free, super-soft hair to gently brush away oil and dirt without catching on your extensions.

-Please stay away from cotton pads or balls, as these can stick to your extensions and pull them out.
+Please stay away from cotton pads or balls, as these have lint that can stick to your extensions, leave residue and pull them out.

 What To Look For In A Cleanser